 What?
 The Great Science Share for Schools central event will invite new schools from the Greater Manchester region.
 Children will showcase their science investigations, also welcoming secondary pupils involved in the Siemens Roller Coaster Challenge.
 The Greater Manchester Engineering Challenge 'Big Build - Marble Run' will also be a nail-biting experience for all.
-With our usual song and dance extravaganza led by The Derby High School, we look forward to a great event.
+With our usual song and dance extravaganza led by The Derby High School (Bury), and showcasing of the Siemens Rollercoaster Challenge we look forward to a great event.
 Live streaming on Youtube will take place from 12.30pm.

 How many?
 500 children, teachers and VIPs, including special addresses from Professor Dame Nancy Rothwell.

 Who's the host?
 SEERIH, The University of Manchester with teacher and pupil support from The Derby High School (Bury).

 What?
 We’ll be celebrating and sharing fascinating science learning from across our school.
 Our Great Science Share for Schools will involve all the children in our school from pre-school to Year 6.
 It will focus on encouraging them to explore what has been learnt and inspire further learning and involvement with science.
 Our parents and members of the community will be invited to share in this great opportunity with the view to encourage them to take part in interactive science with us.

 Who? pre-school to Years R to 6 to adult